Coins of the Hungarian forint: 3rd Republic issues (1989–2011)

-Reportedly, the 1 forint coin was illegally exported to Canada in significant amounts, as the tiny coin could be used in place of genuine tokens for entry at the underground railway's automatic gates.
-This was a highly profitable venture that lasted until the machines were reprogrammed.
-The 50 forint coin is confused with the UK 50 pence coin by some vending machines in the UK.
+Reportedly, large numbers of 1 forint coins were illegally used in Canada in place of subway tokens, a highly profitable trade until the machines were reprogrammed.
+The 50 forint coin is confused with the UK 50 pence coin by some British vending machines.

 "Hungary" issues (2012–present)

 According to Hungary's new constitution, effective as of 1 January 2012, the country's official name changes from "Magyar Köztársaság" (Hungarian Republic) to "Magyarország" (Hungary).
 Although Hungary is still a republic, this does not appear anymore on its coinage: from 2012 Hungarian legal tender will bear the country's new official name, "Magyarország".
 Previously struck coins remained legal tender and in circulation.

-5-, 10-, and 20 forint coins are expected to appear in everyday circulation in 2012, with the rest of denominations following later, fulfilling the needs of Hungary's cash circulation.
+5, 10, and 20 forint coins are expected to appear in everyday circulation in 2012, with the rest of denominations following later, fulfilling the needs of Hungary's cash circulation.
 The official 2012 boxed set became available for collectors on 6 January 2012.